|

 of your house or apartment, maybe an investment in earphones

 would be worthy of consideration.)
+Certain rules should

 be set about the family phone during study hours.